containrrr/watchtower/docs/arguments.md

 Note that no-pull can also be specified on a per-container basis with the `com.centurylinklabs.watchtower.no-pull` label set on those containers.

+See [With label taking precedence over arguments](#With-label-taking-precedence-over-arguments) for behavior when both argument and label are set

 ## Without sending a startup message
 Do not send a message after watchtower started.
 Otherwise there will be an info-level notification.